 Hitotsume-kozō (一 つ 目 小僧) is a Yōkai from Japan who takes on the appearance of a bald child with an eye in the center of his forehead similar to a Cyclops.

-Summary of Hitotsume-kozō
+Description of Hitotsume-kozō

 They usually do not cause any injury, and are said to appear suddenly and surprise people, and are a relatively harmless type of yōkai.